-- (i) (a) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of the Property, Plant and Equipment. - B. The Company has maintained proper records showing full particulars of Intangible assets. - (b) The Property, Plant and Equipment were physically verified during the year by the Management which, in our opinion, provides for physical verification at reasonable intervals. - (c) The Company does not have any immovable properties and hence reporting under clause (i)(c) of the Order is not applicable. - (d) The Company has not revalued any of its property, plant and equipment and intangible assets during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The Company does not have any inventory and hence reporting under clause (ii)(a) of the Order is not applicable. - (b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions and hence reporting under clause (ii)(b) of the Order is not applicable. - (iii) (a) The Company has not made investments, provided any loans or advances in the nature of loans or stood guarantee, or provided security to any other entity during the year, and hence reporting under clause (iii)(a) of the Order is not applicable. - (b) The Company has not made investments, provided any loans or advances in the nature of loans or stood guarantee, or provided security to any other entity during the year, and hence reporting under clause (iii)(b) of the Order is not applicable. - (c) The Company has granted loans which are payable on demand.
-During the year the Company has not demanded such loan.
-Having regard to the fact that the repayment of principal or payment of interest has not been demanded by the Company, in our opinion the repayments of principal amounts and receipts of interest are regular.
-(Refer reporting under clause (iii)(f) below) - (d) According to information and explanations given to us and based on the audit procedures performed, in respect of loans granted by the Company, there is no overdue amount remaining outstanding as at the balance sheet date. - (e) None of the loans granted by the Company have fallen due during the year.
+(i) (a) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of the Property, Plant and Equipment.

+B. The Company has maintained proper records showing full particulars of Intangible assets.

+- (b) The Property, Plant and Equipment were physically verified during the year by the Management which, in our opinion, provides for physical verification at reasonable intervals.
+No material discrepancies were noticed on such verification. - (c) The Company does not have any immovable properties and hence reporting under clause (i)(c) of the Order is not applicable. - (d) The Company has not revalued any of its property, plant and equipment and intangible assets during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at 31st March 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The Company does not have any inventory and hence reporting under clause (ii) of the Order is not applicable.
-(f) The Company has granted loans which are repayable on demand details of which are given below:

-Particulars Related Parties (Rs in lakhs)

-Aggregate of loans

-Repayable on demand 770.97

-Total 770.97

-Percentage of loans to total loans 100%

-^{}The amounts reported are at gross amounts, without considering provisions made.
+(b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions and hence reporting under clause (ii)(b) of the Order is not applicable.

+(iii) The Company has made investments in mutual funds (other parties).
+The Company has not made any investments in companies, firms, Limited Liability Partnerships.
+The Company has not provided any guarantee or security, and granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year, in respective of which :-

+(a) The Company has not provided any loans or advances in the nature of loans or stood guarantee, or provided security to any other entity during the year, and hence reporting under clause (a) of the Order is not applicable.

+(b) The investments made during the year are, in our opinion, prima facie, not prejudicial to the Company's interest.

+(c) In respect of a loan granted by the Company in an earlier year, the entire amount has been recovered / received in the current year.
+Having regard to the fact that the repayment of principal amount and interest has been received on demand, in our opinion the repayment of principal amounts and receipts of interest are regular.

+(d) According to information and explanations given to us and based on the audit procedures performed, in respect of loans granted by the company, there is no overdue amount remaining outstanding as at balance sheet date.